-- Need to maintain and enhance community facilities; - Traffic congestion; - Inadequate provision for cyclists (cycle routes and cycle parking), public transport provision unreliable. - 2.35 As part of the early engagement the local community were also asked to identify what things they felt should be changed or improved: - The Conservation area should be reviewed and extended; - The need to protect green spaces, trees and the approach roads to Ponteland; - There should be restrictions on the type of front boundaries permitted in order to maintain and enhance wildlife corridors; - Conservation Area management issues identified in the Community Character Statement; - Appropriate design, number and size of shop and other commercial signs, limit size of sign, size as proportion of shopfront area and size of lettering; - Promote wildlife along the River Pont by creating a 'buffer' where it does not conflict with other uses; - Designate Tree Preservation Orders in order to protect trees which are important to local amenity; - Roadside verges in the Neighbourhood Plan area should be better managed for wildlife; - There is a need for cemetery expansion; - Need for more housing for older people; - There should be less building in back gardens, and that the low density/green character of some parts of Darras Hall should be preserved; - Need to retain and improve existing retail at Broadway and Merton Way; - Bring back under-used/empty buildings into use; - Improve car parking provision in town centre locations; - Re-locate industrial uses in Meadowfield Estate out of the centre of Ponteland; - Use Quarry Site for industrial uses; - Establish community hub using library and other public buildings; - Maximise the use of the Memorial Hall; - Protect retail/office uses in the commercial centres from changes of use to residential; - The need for a bypass/ relief road for Ponteland; - Improve access for pedestrians (particularly school children); - Inadequate provision for cyclists (cycle routes and cycle parking); - Public transport provision unreliable; - Airport expansion and impacts on road network; - The traffic impacts of the school run; - Accessibility; - Poor local infrastructure in some places making access difficult for those with mobility impairments; - Reducing flooding impact of future development on flooding; - The need to ensure that the schools can accommodate the numbers of new pupils likely as a result of development in Ponteland; - The need to protect existing recreational space for young people; - The need to improve existing facilities for young people; - Maximise the use of existing buildings/spaces for youth and community uses; - Ensure that new development provides appropriate space for further recreational provision or mitigates loss if facilities are to be lost as a result of new development.
+- Inadequate provision for cyclists (cycle routes and cycle parking), public transport provision unreliable. - 2.35 As part of the early engagement the local community were also asked to identify what things they felt should be changed or improved: - The Conservation area should be reviewed and extended; - The need to protect green spaces, trees and the approach roads to Ponteland; - There should be restrictions on the type of front boundaries permitted in order to maintain and enhance wildlife corridors; - Conservation Area management issues identified in the Community Character Statement; - Appropriate design, number and size of shop and other commercial signs, limit size of sign, size as proportion of shopfront area and size of lettering; - Promote wildlife along the River Pont by creating a 'buffer' where it does not conflict with other uses; - Designate Tree Preservation Orders in order to protect trees which are important to local amenity; - Roadside verges in the Neighbourhood Plan area should be better managed for wildlife; - There is a need for cemetery expansion; - Need for more housing for older people; - There should be less building in back gardens, and that the low density/green character of some parts of Darras Hall should be preserved; - Need to retain and improve existing retail at Broadway and Merton Way; - Bring back under-used/empty buildings into use; - Improve car parking provision in town centre locations; - Re-locate industrial uses in Meadowfield Estate out of the centre of Ponteland; - Use Quarry Site for industrial uses; - Establish community hub using library and other public buildings; - Maximise the use of the Memorial Hall; - Protect retail/office uses in the commercial centres from changes of use to residential; - The need for a bypass/ relief road for Ponteland; - Improve access for pedestrians (particularly school children); - Inadequate provision for cyclists (cycle routes and cycle parking); - Public transport provision unreliable; - Airport expansion and impacts on road network; - The traffic impacts of the school run; - Accessibility; - Poor local infrastructure in some places making access difficult for those with mobility impairments; - Reducing flooding impact of future development on flooding; - The need to ensure that the schools can accommodate the numbers of new pupils likely as a result of development in Ponteland; - The need to protect existing recreational space for young people; - The need to improve existing facilities for young people; - Maximise the use of existing buildings/spaces for youth and community uses; - Ensure that new development provides appropriate space for further recreational provision or mitigates loss if facilities are to be lost as a result of new development.

-- 2.36 These issues have all helped to inform the Vision and Objectives for the Neighbourhood Plan and the Planning Policies and Community Actions which are set out in the remainder of the Plan. - 2.37 The preparation of this Submission draft Plan has been informed by several rounds of engagement, the most recent being on the Pre-Submission Draft Plan, which took place during November and December 2016.
-The feedback from the consultation has helped to shape this Submission version of the Plan. - 2.38 Further information on the engagement exercises carried out and the feedback received over the preparation of this Plan can be found in the Consultation Statement that accompanies this Submission Draft.
+- 2.36 These issues have all helped to inform the Vision and Objectives for the Neighbourhood Plan and the Planning Policies and Community Actions which are set out in the remainder of the Plan. - 2.37 The Plan has been informed by several rounds of publicity, consultation and engagement.
+The feedback from consultation has helped to shape the final version of the Plan. - 2.38 Further information on the engagement exercises carried out and the feedback received over the preparation of this Plan can be found in the Consultation Statement that accompanied the Submission Draft Plan.